basarat/youtube-retry-async/README.md

 # Automatically retry an async await function n times.

+## Description
+In this lesson we go through the thought process of creating a simple retry utility wrapper for *any* async function 🌹

+## Share
+<description> plus
+`#TypeScript #JavaScript #AsyncAwait #ReactJS #NodeJS #AngularJS`

+## Tags
+TypeScript JavaScript Async Await ReactJS NodeJS AngularJS

+## Narration
-Today we are going to be demonstrating how to create a retry wrapper for any async function
+Today we are going to be demonstrating how to create an easily reuseable retry wrapper for any async function

 Let's kickoff with an example function that only works every second time you call it